-The Modern Languages and Literatures department prepares students for life in a global society through the study of language, literature, and culture.
+Prepare for life in a global society through the study of languages, literatures, and cultures.

-The Modern Languages and Literatures (MLL) department houses seven distinct language and literature programs — American Sign Language, Arabic, Chinese, French, German, Italian, Russian — and a comparative literature program, Studies in World Literatures.
+The Department of Modern Languages and Literatures houses seven distinct language and literature programs — American Sign Language and Deaf Studies, Arabic, Chinese, French, German, Italian, Russian — and a comparative literature program, Studies in World Literatures.

 Students are strongly advised to carefully and intentionally select a language of study early in their academic careers that complements and enhances their undergraduate studies and expands post-graduate opportunities.

 The department’s faculty members offer dynamic courses that integrate current pedagogical practices as well as cultural programming beyond the classroom.
 An essential component of our language courses is the practicum run by foreign language assistants, who come to Holy Cross from all over the globe to share the contemporary culture of their native countries and communities with our students.